Potential Tropical Cyclone Ten: Florida

 In Lee County, around the Fort Boca Grande area, over 6 in of rain fell across the area from August 26 to 27, with Cape Coral recording 12.09 in of rain over a 72-hour period; this led to extreme flooding from August 27 to 28.
 Floodwaters entered 11 homes in Captiva and breached some trailer homes in the Coastal Estate Trailer Parks; another 30 trailers in the Tropical Trailer Park experienced waist-deep floodwaters.
 Numerous roads around Captiva, Cape Coral, Sanibel, and Pine Island were covered by floodwaters 1–3 ft deep, requiring 7 car rescues from first responders.
 The floods resulted in $300,000 (2017 USD) in property damage in the Fort Boca Grande area.
 In Manatee County, up to 17 in of rain fell from August 26 to 28, causing numerous instances of street flooding, floating cars on State Road 70, and forcing the rescue of one person.
 In the Longbeach area, floodwaters entered numerous homes and businesses, with 67 homes experiencing over a foot (0.3 meters) of water, mostly in the Centre Lake Community, forcing the families living there to evacuate; water also entered homes along Manatee Avenue West around 38th Street West.
-On the evening of August 27, a 61-year-old man drowned in the Sara Palms neighborhood of the Longbeach area, when his wheelchair tipped over into the floodwaters.
+On the evening of August 27, a 61-year-old man drowned in the Sara Palms neighborhood of the Longbeach area when his wheelchair tipped over into the floodwaters.
 The flooding in Manatee County caused $1.34 million (2017 USD) in property damage.
 In Fort Myers Beach, in Lee County, heavy rainfall from August 27 to 28 resulting in localized flooding, with floodwaters breaching mobile homes in Estero and Bonita Springs.
-The floods forced the evacuation of 70 people from a mobile home park in Estero, and another 116 people were forced to evacuate from a mobile home park in Bonita Springs, due to rising floodwaters from the Imperial River.
+The floods forced the evacuation of 70 people from a mobile home park in Estero, and another 116 from a mobile home park in Bonita Springs, due to rising floodwaters from the Imperial River.
 The floods in Fort Myers Beach caused $100,000 (2017 USD) in property damage.
 In the neighboring Sarasota County, a maximum total of 16 in of rain fell across the area from August 26 to 28, which caused numerous instances of street flooding, and resulted in $50,000 (2017 USD) in property damage.
 On the afternoon of August 27, a 73-year-old man in Longboat Key drowned when his car was carried away by floodwaters into a drainage ditch, after he tried driving through a flooded parking lot at a dog park.